zephyrie/label-doc-update/README.md

 ## Step 4.
 Data Preparation
 For data preparation, you have two options, you can use a local data store or any image archive tool that supports DICOMWeb.

-#### Local Datastore
+#### Local Datastore for the Radiology App on single modality images
-For a Datastore in a file archive, there is a set folder structure that MONAI Label uses.
+For a Datastore in a local file archive, there is a set folder structure that MONAI Label uses.
 Place your image data in a folder and if you have any segmentation files, create and place them in a subfolder called `labels/final`.
 You can see an example below:
 ```
 dataset
 │-- spleen_10.nii.gz